0.0 Executive Summary

 1.1 Project Description

-The goal of this task was to understand how data is stored and measured to avoid running out of space or losing data.
+The goal of this task was to understand how data are stored and measured to avoid running out of space or losing data.

 -